JennaRV/the_colony/README.txt

 For controls, the first input will ask you for your name, so type your name.
-The rest will be directional inputs: "n", "s","e","w", which represent north, south, east, and west respectively.
+The rest will be directional inputs: "n", "e","s","w", which represent north, south, east, and west respectively.
 Pressing "i" would open the inventory to see what items the player currently has.
 Once the player is in their inventory, they can choose to drop an item by typing "drop" + the item name, or they can explore the item by typing "explore" and the item name.
 Players can also equip and unequip an item using a similar command format as explore and drop.
 If the item is a consumable item, players can consume the item.